Roasted Veggie Pizza - a classic pizza crust topped with ricotta and roasted vegetables. Quick and easy Friday night dinner!

 Well, I have a new recipe for you today that will help keep you right on track.
 It's quick.
 It's easy.
 And it's pretty healthful, too.

-This Roasted Veggie Pizza uses one of Pillsbury's refrigerated pizza crusts for the quick and easy part.
-And it's topped with roasted veggies to keep it healthful.
-It doesn't get much easier than this for a fast Friday night dinner.
+This Roasted Veggie Pizza uses a refrigerated pizza crust for the quick and easy part.
+And it’s topped with roasted veggies to keep it healthful.
+It doesn’t get much easier than this for a fast Friday night dinner.

 How to Make Roasted Veggie Pizza